EricSchles/book_tools/shortform.md

 1. You're going to leave - The government and/or non-profit don't pay very well and eventually you'll need to actually make a living, paying down student debt, raising a family, covering medical expenses, going to the dentist and a whole other laundry list of things you won't be able to afford.
 Everyone knows you are leaving, because you won't be the first technologist who's ever tried to make a difference and you won't be the last.
 But sadly, they really can't afford you and never will be able to.

-2. They don't actually understand what you've built - very, very few non-profits or government folks understand or embrace technology.
-Which is the reason you can have such a large impact.
+2. They don't actually understand what you've built - few non-profits or government folks understand or embrace technology.
+Which is why you can have such a large impact.
 But it also means they don't really understand what you are doing, why you are doing it or how you are doing it.
 So you need to do a lot of hand holding throughout the process

 For these reasons, building clean, pretty interfaces is almost twice as important as actually making sure the technology works.
-This is because adoption of technology is very, very low in the government/ non-profit space.
 If they don't understand what you've made intuitively (aka without really understanding) they won't use it.
 No matter how much money the organization as a whole paid for the software, service or technology.

-So we are going to talk about design estetic, work flow, and a few other things.
+So we are going to talk about web development and data visualization.

 ###Design Process

-Website built for the social justice space need to be as simple as possible.
-You can do a max of three things per page, but really you should only do 1 thing.
-And each tool should never really do more than 1 to two types of tasks.
+Websites built for the social justice space need to be as simple as possible.
+You can do a max of three things per page, but really you should only do one thing.
+And each tool should never really do more than one to two types of tasks.
 It's also important to understand, that no matter how useful a tool or set of tools might be, there is a finite amount of brain space for actually using tools, no matter how much easier the next thing might make someones life.
 So, you need to make sure that whatever you build is as useful as possible, even if it's technically very boring.

-In fact, the tool that has had the highest adoption rate since I started working in government is the PDF to CSV tool I touched on in chapter one.
-All the machine learning stuff was put into production, but it took 2 years to find the right client - a national organization of folks who came from fortune 500 companies, to understand and make use of those analyses.
+In fact, the tool that has had the highest adoption rate since I started working in government is the PDF to CSV tool I touched on in section one.
+All the sophisticated stuff I've put into production, took 2 years to find the right client - a national organization of folks who came from fortune 500 companies, to understand and make use of those analyses.
 So, the point, keep it simple, otherwise no one will use it.

 So how should design of websites like this look?
 I don't know.
 And neither does anyone else.
 There are certain rules I've picked up, but in all honesty, you'll need to do an agile iterative design, before you have any idea about what you are going to build or how it's going to look.
 If you can add bootstrap, great!
 But don't do it until after you've iterated on your design with all the members of your team.